 Statement or Purpose

 We teach practical, no-nonsense self-defense.
-Our entire training philosophy stands on that purpose and that purpose alone.1 To that end we seek to provide a challenging and rewarding learning experience that encourages individual initiative, fosters success through teamwork2, and demonstrates a passion for excellence.
+Our entire training philosophy stands on that purpose and that purpose alone.1 To that end we seek to provide a challenging and rewarding learning experience that encourages individual initiative, fosters success through teamwork 2, and demonstrates a passion for excellence.

 Ours is a school of martial arts (plural) because we teach principles from more than one art.
 Our primary arts are Chinese kuntao and the Dutch-Indonesian method of pukulan pentjak silat; however, this does not mean that we teach "pure" kuntao or "pure" silat.
-Instead, we focus on those arts' combat principles and methods of execution, allowing them to permeate everything else we teach.
-In addition to kuntao and silat we also incorporate techniques and fighting principles from Chinese kenpo and kung fu, as well as elements from Filipino fighting arts, Western boxing, jujitsu, grappling, and any other fighting system that contributes to effective self-defense.
+As our school motto so accurately states, "Our emphasis is on the practical."
+We, therefore, focus on those arts' combat principles and methods of execution, allowing them to permeate everything else we teach.
+In addition to kuntao and silat we also incorporate techniques and fighting principles from Chinese kung fu and kenpo, as well as elements from Filipino fighting arts, Western boxing, jujitsu, grappling, Mexican judo and any other fighting method that contributes to effective self-defense.

 Although we teach Asian fighting arts, we remain an American school.
-By this I mean that while we respect our arts' ancient roots and past masters, we use training methods that reflect and exploit our Western characteristics, needs, and virtues.
+By this we mean that while we respect our arts' ancient roots and past masters, we use training methods that reflect and exploit our Western characteristics, needs, and virtues.
 For example, most of our terminology is in English.
-Asian terminology is limited to those terms that that are either more concise than their English equivalents or otherwise not easily translated into English.
+Whatever Asian terminology we use is limited to those terms that are either more concise than their English equivalents or otherwise not easily translated into English.
 Sempok and depok (Indonesian terms for ground sitting postures) are two such examples.
 As another example, while many schools train in bare feet, we do not.
 Barefoot training comes from a time and culture where most practitioners had no shoes (as we know them) or trained indoors where custom demanded they remove their footwear.
 In our culture wearing shoes is the norm.
 Forced to fight, then, we will most likely have to do so in shoes.
 Our training and practice reflect this reality.

-It takes years of dedication and hard work--a sizable investment of one's time, energy, and money--to earn a black belt.
+It takes years of dedication and hard work – a sizable investment of one's time, energy, and money – to earn a black belt.
 It is important, then, for those considering martial art training to determine (as much as possible) if a given school's personality, philosophy, and purpose are compatible with their own.
 It is our hope that this Statement of Purpose assists you as you decide where best to make such an investment.

 Thank you and best wishes in your training and study.